Wal8800/wal8800.github.io/docs/_posts/2023-03-15-how-to-write-plain-code.markdown

 #### Remove codes that aren't serving a purpose

 Just like "strike out useless words" and "shortening wordy prepositional", we want to remove any lines of code that don't contribute to the function.
 For example, unused variables, unused arguments and dead code paths.
-These lines of code often introduce more questions and confusion to the developer when they read the code.
+These lines of code often introduce confusions to the developer when they read the code.
 These lines distract the developer from building a good mental model of the code.

 Fortunately, modern IDEs, code editors and linters are awesome at highlighting these useless lines of code.
 Some languages like Golang don't allow you to compile the program if there are unused variables.
-There are still some cases where it's not highlighted by the tooling and the line of code doesn't serve a significant purpose.
+There are still some cases where they aren't highlighted by the tooling and the line of code doesn't serve a significant purpose.
 For example:

 ```python
 name = payload["name"]